Congressional Maps 2019

 Click within the state borders of this interactive map to find real estate activity reports by state.
 All reports are in PDF format.

-This report presents 116th congressional district, as well as state-level data about homeownership and the housing market that REALTORS® can use to advocate for sustainable and affordable homeownership.
-For many people, homeownership is the achievement of the American dream and the major source of wealth.
+This report presents 116th congressional district - and state- level data about homeownership and the housingmarket that REALTORS® can use to advocate for sustainable and affordable homeownership.
+For many people, homeownership is the achievement of the American dream and their major source of wealth.

 Homeownership provides an opportunity for households and the succeeding generations to move up the economic ladder and build up wealth.
-According to NAR's analysis, a homeowner who purchased a house 30 years ago typically gained $231,400 in housing wealth by 2018.1 The Federal Reserve Board estimates that in 2016, the median net worth of homeowners was 45 times the median net worth of renters of $5,200.
-Homeownership also brings tremendous social and economic benefits by encouraging the formation of safe, stable, and livable neighborhoods.2
+In 2016, the median net worth of homeowners was $231,400, 45 times the median net worth of renters of $5,200.2 Homeownership is also associated with positive social and economic benefits brought about by encouraging the formation of safe, stable, and livable neighborhoods.